 Here with The Oasis Firm, we do our best to help and make our clients’ lives easier.
-We’ve been checking your refund status and the only way for us to do that is by checking the IRS website.
+Part of our job is to check our clients’ refund status, and the only way for us to do that is by checking the IRS website.
+It usually takes within 21 days for you to receive your refund.
 Unfortunately, there are clients who still have not gotten their refunds after more than 21 days.
-It usually takes within 21 days for you to receive your refund.
-What could be the cause of delay?

-If you are one of these clients, you may be one of the growing taxpayers whose refund is on hold.
-Don’t worry though, it has nothing to do with auditing.
-Rather, it is IRS’ way of preventing fraud.
+If you are one of these clients, your refund may be on hold.
+The reasons for keeping your refund on hold is procedural and it has nothing to do with auditing.
+Rather, it is the IRS’ way of preventing fraud.

 If you are flagged by the IRS, they will send you the “5071C” letter.
-Although it is not an audit letter, it is important to pay attention and take an important step right away to get your money.
-Otherwise, you won’t get your refund!
-And just a reminder, this notice only comes as a letter.
+This is not an audit letter, it is important to pay attention because it is an important step to get your money.
+This is just a reminder and this notice only comes as a letter.
 You will not receive it via email or text.

 You might ask, “Who is the IRS targeting?”
 Well, it seems like these are people who have recently had life changes like getting out of jail, a move, marriage or divorce.
+In the worst case, there is the possibility of identity theft.
 But in some cases, it could be just random.
-One example is, if you had gotten divorced and got married again, there could be a possibility that their system would not believe that you got married again.
+One example is, if you had gotten divorced and got married again, there could be a possibility that their system would not have a record of you getting married again.
 So you have to answer questions to prove and verify your identity.

 So what happens if you do not verify or you cannot verify successfully?
 Well, if you do not verify, the IRS will not be able to process your tax return, issue funds, or credit any overpayments to your account.
-If you are not verified successfully, then you have to book an appointment with the IRS and bring the necessary documents.
+If you are not verified successfully, then you have to book an appointment with the IRS and bring the necessary documents to their office.

-Once your identity is successfully verified by the IRS, they will start to process your tax return and will receive it in 3 weeks, but this will likely come by mail and not a direct deposit to your bank account.
+Once your identity is successfully verified by the IRS, they will process your tax refund and you will receive it in 3 weeks, but this will likely come by mail and not a direct deposit to your bank account.

 So please, once you receive the “5071c” letter, please make that important step!